ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/client-cert-validation.md

       - host.example.com
       secret: host.example.com
       ca_secret: client-cacert
-      cert_required: false      # Optional: Configures $productName$ to reject the request if the client does not provide a certificate.
+      cert_required: false      # Optional: Configures Emissary to reject the request if the client does not provide a certificate.
 Default: false
     ```

-    **Note**: Client certificate validation requires $productName$ be configured to terminate TLS
+    **Note**: Client certificate validation requires Emissary be configured to terminate TLS

-    $productName$ is now be configured to validate certificates that the client provides.
+    Emissary is now be configured to validate certificates that the client provides.

-4. Test that $productName$ is validating the client certificates with `curl`
+4. Test that Emissary is validating the client certificates with `curl`

    **Linux**:
    ```